cine-io/cineio-broadcast-ios/README.md

     self.frameHeight = 720;
     self.framesPerSecond = 30;
     self.videoBitRate = 1500000;
+    self.sampleRateInHz = 44100; // either 44100 or 22050

-    // must be called _after_ we set up our properties, as our superclass will use them [super viewDidLoad];
+    // must be called _after_ we set up our properties, as our superclass
+    // will use them in its viewDidLoad method
+    [super viewDidLoad];

     //-- cine.io setup